albert-spruyt/HorrorScope/README.md

 Acq     - Python acquisition scripts including the Scope GUI
 FI      - Python FI scripts/ including plotting
 julia   - The julia jupyter notebook
-presentation - The presentation for the workshop
-PCB     - PCB files
+presentation - The presentation for the workshop (and the troopers talk) PCB     - PCB files

 #### Patched LUFA